gigl.distributed.dist_range_partitioner#

 - register_edge_index(edge_index)[source]#

-For optimal memory management, it is recommended that the reference to edge_index tensor be deleted after calling this function using del <tensor>, as maintaining both original and intermediate tensors can cause OOM concerns.
+- Registers the edge_index to the partitioner.
+Unlike the tensor-based partitioner, this register pattern does not automatically infer edge ids,as they are not needed for partitioning. - For optimal memory management, it is recommended that the reference to edge_index tensor be deleted after calling this function using del <tensor>, as maintaining both original and intermediate tensors can cause OOM concerns. - Parameters:

 - Return type: